python/mypy/docs/source/error_code_list.rst

    class A:  # Error: Name 'A' already defined on line 1  [no-redef]
        def __init__(self, x: str) -> None: ...

-   # Argument 1 to "A" has incompatible type "str"; expected "int"
+   # Error: Argument 1 to "A" has incompatible type "str"; expected "int"
    #        (the first definition wins!)
    A('x')

 Check that called functions return a value [func-returns-value]